exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

     - The change output of the selected common LECT.
 This input is present in every anchoring transaction except the first one.
     - The funding UTXO written in the global configuration (if it has not been spent yet).

-- Its outputs contain a data output and change output only.
+- Its outputs contain data output and change output only.
 The change output goes first, and the data output goes second.
-- Its data output contains a single `OP_RETURN` instruction with anchored data.
+- Its data output contains a single `OP_RETURN` instruction with the anchored data.
 Such data consist of multiple [data chunks](#data-chunks)
 - Its change output reroutes funds to the next anchoring address if the